 However, it's usually on high mileage vehicles or ones with neglected coolant systems.
 I think they improved the manufacturing process on these moving parts.

 This allows them to enjoy better reliability than the parts of the past.
-With that said, a quick search on the Internet might lead one to believe replacing the water pump will take car of the issue.
+With that said, a quick search on the Internet might lead one to believe replacing the water pump will take care of the issue.

 Above you'll see the component location diagram for the coolant sensor.
 If you can find the number one spark plug boot you'll find the sending unit.
+Obviously, only remove the sensor on a cold engine.

-Another thing to mention, in this article we're concentrating on the Chevrolet V-8 engine.
+In this article we're concentrating on the Chevrolet V-8 engine.
 This includes the 4.8 L, 5.3 L and the 6.0 L workhorse engines.

 With that said, the coolant temperature sensor discussed in this post finds its way into many other Chevrolet, Buick and GMC truck engines.

 The first Chevy truck was a 2003 Silverado with a 5.3 L V-8 engine.
-The customer complained the check engine light was on, the truck ran poorly and stalled occasionally at idle.
+The customer complained the check engine light was on.
+The truck ran poorly and stalled occasionally at idle.

-This is the vehicle that set the P0128 for the engine coolant temperature below threshold.
-When I pulled the data stream up on my automotive scanner the coolant temperature read -30°F. The current outside temperature remained in the low 80s.
+This vehicle set the P0128 for the engine coolant temperature below threshold.
+When I pulled the data stream up on my automotive scanner the coolant temperature read -30°F.

 If you can imagine the difference in the fuel mixture required to run an engine at -30°F than at 80°F then you can understand why this truck ran poorly and stalled.